open-quantum-safe/liboqs-cpp/README.md

 ## Pre-requisites

-liboqs-cpp depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a Linux/macOS/Windows library, see the specific platform building instructions below.
+liboqs-cpp depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a Linux/macOS/Windows library (i.e. using `ninja install` with `-DBUILD_SHARED_LIBS=ON` during configuration), see the specific platform building instructions below.

 Contents
 --------